 That said, even with fraud proofs, SPV-nodes would not quite offer the same level of security as full nodes.
 Most importantly, the fraud proof solution requires that SPV-nodes can communicate with the network free from censorship.
 (For instance: censorship from government-sanctioned ISPs.)
 Additionally, SPV-nodes need at least one full node on the network to actually produce the fraud proofs.

 Finally, Segregated Witness could decrease the amount of data Bitcoin nodes need to store on their hard drives.
 This, again, reduces the burden of running a full node, and brings down the time it takes to sync a node with the network when first installed.

 While full nodes typically store all transaction data for all of Bitcoin's history, signatures are reasonably considered expendable after a certain amount of time has passed.
 Once a transaction is considered valid, confirmed into a block, and secured in the blockchain with proof of work for – say – a year, it could only have been fraudulent if miners were collectively mining on an invalid chain for all that time, and presumably without anyone noticing.

 Of course, ridding the blockchain of older signatures is not a purist's ideal, as he might want to verify old transaction data regardless.
 Fortunately, that's not likely to become a problem either.
 All it requires is one such purist to seed the Segregated Witness data for everyone else to download.

-The third part of this three-part story, to be published tomorrow, will explore exactly what Segregated Witness means for the long-lasting block-size dispute.
+The third part of this three-part story will explore exactly what Segregated Witness means for the long-lasting block-size dispute.
 Thanks go out to Blockstream developers Pieter Wuille and Mark Friedenbach and Ciphrex CEO Eric Lombrozo for provided information and added feedback – not to mention a lot of patience.